-Every business that has equipment to maintain can benefit from using CMMS software.
+A CMMS can be a benefit to every business that has equipment to maintain.
 As you can imagine, some organizations depend much more on the functionality of their assets (and the environment they work in) than others.

 CMMS for heavy industries

 When we talk about heavy industries, we talk about mining, construction, manufacturing, energy, aircraft industry, and similar.